 Closing costs are a set of expenses that must be paid as a part of the closing process.
 They are necessary to finalize the real estate transaction and transfer the ownership of the house.

-Also known as settlement costs, closing costs vary based on the property’s market value, local and state rate taxes, type of loan, and other customary charges.
+Also known as settlement costs, closing costs vary based on the property’s market value, local and property taxes by state, type of loan, and other customary charges.

 Developing an understanding of your house selling fees can help you find the right price for your property and make the closing process easier.